 It is important to fully understand the laws of your jurisdiction before using force against another person in the defense of property.

 Some people are legally authorized to apply physical restraint or commit an act that would otherwise constitute a battery in order to discipline others.
 For example,

-Where little or no harm is suffered by a plaintiff, it will not ordinarily make sense to file a lawsuit.
-However, where there is a serious injury to the plaintiff's dignity or a significant bodily injury, the damages that could potentially be recovered from the defendant are more likely to justify a lawsuit.
+If a victim suffers little or no harm as a result of an assault or battery, it does not ordinarily make sense to file a lawsuit.
+However, where an assault or battery results in a serious injury to the plaintiff's dignity or a significant bodily injury, the damages that could potentially be recovered from the defendant are likely to justify a lawsuit.